fafalone/WinDevLib/INTERFACES.md

-## Raw list of interfaces contained in tbShellLib.
+## Raw list of interfaces contained in WinDevLib.
 This does not include any of the coclasses, APIs, etc, just interfaces.

 ### Interfaces are sorted alphabetically, with no grouping.